 CPAP (Continuous Positive Airway Pressure) machines are one of the most researched, time-honored, popular and successful therapies for managing obstructive sleep apnea.
 They work by drawing regular room air through a tube, into a lightweight nasal mask, pushing open your airway allowing air into your lungs to keep your body oxygenated during sleep.
-CPAP machine users who travel frequently have long complained that their home machines were too bulky, awkward or cumbersome for travelling, especially when flying or trekking out into nature.
+CPAP machine users who travel frequently have long complained that their home machines were too bulky, awkward or cumbersome for traveling, especially when flying or trekking out into nature.

 However, today, a completely new breed of travel-friendly portable CPAP machines is arriving on the market that will let you leave your home device right where it belongs: at home.
 These new models are lighter, sleeker, and often half the size of their home counterparts.
 Plus, they’re packed with advanced convenience features created especially for the frequent traveler, camper or recreational boater.

 “CPAP machine size has come a long way”

 Not long ago, home CPAP machines were as big as a coffee maker.
 They’ve gotten smaller over the years but until recently, they were still too awkward to fit into carry-on luggage and required a different case for the machine, mask, hose, and humidifier.

 Thankfully, the portable CPAP machine has arrived.